 Consumers who are looking for a capable home security system would certainly factor in the different prices and most of the time the ones with the budget-friendly price tags come out on top.

-With good offerings already available in the market such as SimpliSafe, Abode, and Scout Alarm, having a $499 price (For the latest prices and discounts, check here) can really deal a blow to Nest Secure.
+With good offerings already available in the market such as SimpliSafe, Abode, and Scout Alarm, having an affordable price (For the latest prices and discounts, check here) can really deal a blow to Nest Secure.

 Fortunately, it has some good things and features that help justify its high price.
 It is very easy to use, it performs really well, and it comes with an app that is very intuitive to navigate.